belle2/basf2/online_book/fundamentals/hep_analyses.rst

     Let's start from the charged particles.
     All the strongly- or electromagnetically.decaying resonances, both charged and neutral (:math:`rho`, :math:`K^\star`, :math:`\pi^0`, ...) do not
-    live long enough to significnatly move away from the :math:`e^+e^-` interaction point, so they can only be reconstructed detecting their decay products.
+    live long enough to significantly move away from the :math:`e^+e^-` interaction point, so they can only be reconstructed detecting their decay products.
     Proton, electrons and their anti-particles are stable and definitively leave ionization signals in the tracking system, so they should be in the list.
     Other particles that could leave ionization are the long-lived, weakly decaying particles.
-    Charged pions, charged kaons and muons are not stable, but we saw already that the latter has a very long flight lenght, usually exceeding the scale of the detector.
-Pions and kaons decay much faster than a muon, buts still have a :math:`c\tau` of approximatively 8 and 4 meters respectively, which make then likely to leave a detectable track before decaying.
+    Charged pions, charged kaons and muons are not stable, but we saw already that the latter has a very long flight length, usually exceeding the scale of the detector.
+Pions and kaons decay much faster than a muon, buts still have a :math:`c\tau` of approximately 8 and 4 meters respectively, which make then likely to leave a detectable track before decaying.
 The are both on the list.
     :math:`D` and :math:`B` mesons fly much less than a mm before decaying, so they cannot leave any detectable track.
     Some hyperons, strange baryons, are charged and have a sizable lifetime.
-The longest-liviging one is the :math:`Csi^-` with a lifetime of 0.7 ns corresponding to `c\tau \approx 5` cm.
+The longest-living one is the :math:`Csi^-` with a lifetime of 0.7 ns corresponding to `c\tau \approx 5` cm.
 Such particle, especially if it has few GeV of momentum, can cross the PXD and even the inner layers of the SVD leaving a signal.
-However, such short track would be very difficoult to reconstruct, and it's much more convenient to reconstruct these hyperons looking at their (almost) stable decay products.
+However, such short track would be very difficult to reconstruct, and it's much more convenient to reconstruct these hyperons looking at their (almost) stable decay products.
     Finally, there's one last category of stable charged particles we can detect: light (anti-)nuclei as deuteron, tritium od helium.
 These can be produced ether in the :math:`e^+e^-` collision or, much more